-- As of March 31, 2012, a remarkable 98% of Mazda passenger models (not including compact mini vehicles and OEM–supplied vehicles) were SU–LEV–certified — the highest level*2 among Japanese automakers.
+- As of March 31, 2013, a remarkable 97% of Mazda passenger models (not including compact mini vehicles and OEM–supplied vehicles) were SU–LEV–certified — the highest level*1 among Japanese automakers.

-- The CX-5 and the new Atenza (Mazda6) equipped with the clean diesel engine SKYACTIV–D 2.2, qualified for Euro 6 before the regulations took effect.
+- The CX-5 and the new Atenza (Mazda6) equipped with the clean diesel engine SKYACTIV–D 2.2 were qualified for Euro 6 before the regulations took effect.

-As of March 2012, 13 Mazda models qualify for the Japanese government's eco-car tax reduction*3, implemented in April 2009.
+As of March 2013, 22 Mazda models qualify for the Japanese government's eco-car tax reduction*2, implemented in April 2009.

-Among currently registered Mazda vehicles, approximately 91% meet the tax reduction's requirements.
-(Figures based on number of vehicles shipped in FY March 2012)
+Among currently registered Mazda vehicles, approximately 80% meet the tax reduction's system.
+(Figures based on number of vehicles shipped in FY March 2013)

-- *3An automobile weight tax and automobile acquisition tax reduction are applied when consumers purchase environmentally friendly new cars meeting or exceeding requirements for fuel economy and exhaust gas emissions by the end of March 2013.
+- *2An automobile weight tax and automobile acquisition tax reduction are applied when consumers purchase environmentally friendly new cars meeting or exceeding requirements for fuel economy and exhaust gas emissions by the end of March 2014.

 The conventional eco drive support has evolved into i-DM, a drive support system that encourages drivers to drive in a safe, fun and environmentally friendly manner.
 This system was introduced with the new Demio (Japanese model) in June 2011, and subsequently in the Axela and CX-5.
 In FY March 2013, i-DM was introduced in the new Atenza.

-Mazda has produced new vehicle parts derived from plant oils on a commercial basis, which have potential to facilitate society's shift away from the use of fossil fuels and reduce CO2 emissions.
+Mazda has produced new vehicle parts from plant-derived materials on a commercial basis, which have potential to facilitate society's shift away from the use of fossil fuels and reduce CO2 emissions.

-- First use was in the radiator tank of the new Demio (Japanese model) with SKYACTIV-G; this has now expanded to Premacy/Mazda 5 (gasoline) and the CX-5.
+- First use was in the radiator tank of the upgraded Demio (Japanese model) with SKYACTIV-G; this has now expanded to Premacy/Mazda 5 (gasoline), the CX-5 and Atenza/Mazda6 (diesel).